giantswarm/prometheus-rules/README.md

 When writing unit tests, the first thing to do is to "feed" the testing tool with input series.
 Unfortunately, the official documentation does not give a lot of information about the tests syntax, especially for the `input_series`.

-For each `input_series`, one has to provide a prometheus query as well as its values over time :
+For each `input_series`, one has to provide a prometheus timeseries as well as its values over time :

 ```
 [...]